atersolis/notes/aws/aws.md

 Root EBS volume is deleted when the instance is terminated.
 By default, Additional volumes are not deleted when the instance is terminated.

 Once created **you can extend** the size of an EBS volume and you can **change its type** (cold HDD can become Provisioned IOPS SSD).
 But it **takes time and affect performance**.

+>  As of Feb 2020 you can attach certain types of EBS volumes to multiple  EC2 instances.  https://aws.amazon.com/blogs/aws/new-multi-attach-for-provisioned-iops-io1-amazon-ebs-volumes/

 #### Snapshot